ThinkDataEd/curriculum/docs/unit2/lesson18.md

     <img src="../../img/21806.png" /width="300" height="50">

 8. Have students draw a number line with seven equally spaced intervals and label it “Baby birth weights in ounces.”
 Make sure students leave about 5 centimeters of space above the number line to draw a normal curve.
-Have students label the middle tick mark with the mean baby weight (round to the nearest tenth of an ounce=119.6 ounces).
+Have students label the middle tick mark with the mean baby weight (round to the nearest tenth of an ounce = 119.6 ounces).
 Then ask students:

     100. What weight is one standard deviation above the mean? <span style="color:grey">***Answer: A baby whose weight is 137.8 ounces is one standard deviation above the mean baby weight.***</span>